Saturday, November 14, 2020

 (6) A term to describe the treaty (Peace of Westphalia) ending the Thirty Years' War (1618-1648).

 Circa 1200: A regional & geographical name, from Middle Dutch falen, from Old French faillir (From Old French falir, from Vulgar Latin fallire, from Latin fallere, present active infinitive of fallo.)
-The term "Westphalia" contrasts with the much less used term "Eastphalia", which roughly covers the south-eastern part of the present-day state of Lower Saxony, western Saxony-Anhalt and northern Thuringia.
+The term "Westphalia" contrasts with the much less used term "Eastphalia", which roughly covers the south-eastern part of the present-day state of Lower Saxony, western Saxony-Anhalt and northern Thuringia

 The nation-state and Westphalian sovereignty

-Although never a part of the negotiations which culminated in the Peace of Westphalia which in 1648 ended the Thirty Years War (1618-1648), the concept of Westphalian (or state) sovereignty emerged and was refined over the subsequent three-hundred years.
-The principle, one of the foundation concepts in international law, is that each state enjoyed exclusive sovereignty within its territory, a principle upheld in its purest form in the nineteenth and early twentieth centuries.
+Although never a part of the negotiations which culminated in the Peace of Westphalia which, in 1648, ended the Thirty Years War (1618-1648), the concept of Westphalian (or state) sovereignty emerged and was refined over the subsequent three-hundred odd years.
+The principle, one of the foundation concepts in international law, is that each state enjoys exclusive sovereignty within its territory, a principle upheld in its purest form in the nineteenth and early twentieth centuries.
 Opinion of its desirably has always been contested, especially by those poor, misguided souls who attempt to inject ethics into international relations but as power-realist Henry Kissinger (B 1923, US national security advisor (1969-1975) & secretary of state 1973-1977) noted, it was “a practical accommodation to reality, not a unique moral insight…[which depended on] states refraining from interference in each other's domestic affairs and …[maintaining stability and a balance of power].”

-Treaty of Westphalia in Münster, 24 October 1648, Woodcut after a painting, circa 1900, by Fritz Grotemeyer (1864–1947).
+Treaty of Westphalia in Münster, 24 October 1648, woodcut after a painting, circa 1900, by Fritz Grotemeyer (1864–1947).

 No comments: